JereKuusela/valheim-expand_world_prefabs/README.md

       - Uses server timezone.
   - Objects spawned or removed by this mod won't trigger `create` or `destroy`.
 - types: List of types.
-- chance (default: `1`, P): Chance to execute this entry when all filters match.
+- chance (default: `1`): Chance to execute this entry when all filters match.
   - This can be combined with weight and is checked after weight selection.
-- weight (optional, P): When set, only one of the weighted entries is selected.
+- weight (optional): When set, only one of the weighted entries is selected.
   - All weights are summed and the probability is `weight / sum`.
   - Sum is at least 1, so with low weights there is a chance to not select anything.
 - fallback (default: `false`): If true, this entry can only get selected if no other entries match.